Code Org Unit 6 Lesson 4

 Introduction to Lists in Programming

 Lists, often referred to as arrays in some programming languages, are ordered collections of data.
-Think of it like a numbered list you might create for a shopping trip, where each item has a specific position.
+So naturally, think of it like a numbered list you might create for a shopping trip, where each item has a specific position.
 In programming, these positions are known as indices, and they allow you to access, modify, or delete specific elements within the list.

 Why are lists so important?